Vyral/dani-antelo-espanol/_posts/2019-08-01-how-to-ditch-your-ditch.md

 ---
 layout: post
-title: Turn the Ditch in Front of Your Property Into Usable Space
+title: How to Ditch Your Ditch
 date: 2019-08-01 20:21:00
 tags:
   - Real Estate